evelui/Asset-Allocation/README.md

+Project Instructions

-Project Instructions: applying Machine Learning to Asset Pricing problems helps us to discover non-linear relationships between economic variables and financial market regimes.
+Applying Machine Learning to Asset Pricing problems helps us to discover non-linear relationships between economic variables and financial market regimes.

 There are 3 data objects in the data folder: